Vinicius Lira: Club career

 Born in São Paulo, Lira began his career with Palmeiras before moving to Santos in 2017.
 On 1 May 2024, he signed his first professional contract with the latter club, after agreeing to a three-year deal.

 Lira made his first team debut on 29 January 2025, coming on as a half-time substitute for fellow youth graduate Souza in a 3–1 Campeonato Paulista away loss to São Bernardo.
+He played two further matches before returning to the under-20s, and only became a permanent first team member in January of the following year, after Souza left for Tottenham Hotspur.

+In March 2026, Lira suffered a knee injury during a match against Corinthians, being sidelined for the remainder of the season.

 International career

 In June 2024, Lira was called up to the Brazil national under-17 team.
 He played for the nation in the Cascais Luso Cup, featuring in all three matches of the competition.

+On 13 March 2026, Lira and other two Santos teammates were called up to the under-20 team, but later had to withdraw due to an injury.